 \subsection{Text-to-Image Diffusion Models}

-We explore subject consistency in the context of text-to-image generation and build our approach based on a latent diffusion model~\cite{Rombach_2022_CVPR, podell2023sdxlimproving}.
-We use a pre-trained text-to-image model comprised of an autoencoder~\cite{kingma2014auto}, a text encoder~\cite{radford2021}, and a denoiser.
+We explore subject consistency in the context of text-to-image generation and base our approach on a latent diffusion model~\citep{Rombach_2022_CVPR, podell2023sdxlimproving}.
+We utilize a pretrained text-to-image model comprising an autoencoder~\citep{kingma2014auto}, a text encoder~\citep{radford2021}, and a denoiser.
 Given an image $I$ and a prompt $P$, we obtain the latent image representation $\bm{x}$ and prompt embedding $\bm{e}$ via the autoencoder and text encoder, respectively.
 The denoiser $\epsilon_\theta$ reverses the diffusion process:

 where $\alpha_{1:T} \in (0, 1]^T$ is a decreasing sequence, by predicting $\hat{\epsilon}$ from the noisy image $\bm{x}_t$, prompt $\bm{e}$, and timestep $t$: